 Radiographers must be able to take direction from physicians and management and yet operate independently within the scope of practice and state and federal regulations.
 Radiographers use critical thinking in adapting radiographic examinations to unique circumstances and in assessing medical images for appropriate image quality and corrective actions, if needed.
 Radiographers must be emotionally stable to perform radiographic examinations on patients under difficult circumstances.

 Essential Skills and Abilities

 To competently practice radiography, radiographers must possess the following skills and abilities:

 1. Physical/Motor Skills

 - Stand and walk for extended periods of the time

-include raising patients in bed, maneuvering patients to and from tables/stretchers and carrying or maneuvering equipment
+- Perform physically strenuous tasks including raising patients in bed, maneuvering patients to and from tables/stretchers and carrying or maneuvering equipment

 - Reach up to six feet off the floor

 2. Sensory Abilities

 - Correctable near vision to 20 / 40 in at least one eye